Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

-where $\mathcal{E}_{\text{crit}}$ denotes the critical path of the DAG, and $\tau_m$ represents the duration of individual tasks.
+where $\mathcal{M}_{\text{crit}}$ denotes the set of tasks on a critical path of the DAG, and $\tau_m$ represents the duration of individual tasks.
 Within this formulation, we treat the start and completion times of each task as decision variables bounded by the DAG's edges.
 The topology decisions dictate the bandwidth, which in turn determines the duration of individual tasks ($\tau_m$).
 Constrained by the causal dependencies defined by the DAG, any change in a task's duration cascades to its successors, thereby shifting the overall temporal distribution of traffic.
 By natively encoding this topology-traffic coupling into the decision space via this DAG, our formulation intrinsically captures the decision-dependent communication demands (addressing \textbf{C2}), while simultaneously ensuring that minimizing the objective directly targets the exact communication bottlenecks governing the iteration makespan (addressing \textbf{C1}).

-Notably, in the logical topology optimization problem for OCS–AIDC, the design decisions affect only the durations of inter-pod communication tasks.
-Therefore, explicitly modeling intra-pod computation or communication tasks—whose execution times are independent of the inter-pod topology—is redundant.
-To reduce complexity, we perform graph reduction on Fig.~\ref{All_Events_Dependency_Graph}, yielding the reduced DAG shown in Fig.~\ref{Dependency_Graph}.
-Specifically, for any two inter-pod communication tasks $m_{\text{pre}}$ and $m$ that are separated solely by intra-pod tasks in the original DAG, the intermediate intra-pod tasks are equivalently replaced by a weighted directed edge (we introduce a virtual inter-pod communication task occurring at $t=0$ to handle the intra-pod tasks preceding the first inter-pod communication task in the same manner).
-The weight of this edge, denoted by $\delta_{m_{\text{pre}} \to m}$, equals the sum of the execution times of these intra-pod tasks.
+Notably, OCS topology decisions affect only inter-pod communication durations.
+We therefore reduce the full DAG in Fig.~\ref{All_Events_Dependency_Graph} by eliminating intra-pod computation and communication tasks, whose durations are topology-independent, yielding the inter-pod communication DAG in Fig.~\ref{Dependency_Graph}.
+Specifically, any chain of intra-pod tasks between two inter-pod communication tasks $m_{\text{pre}}$ and $m$ is replaced by a weighted directed edge $(m_{\text{pre}}, m, \delta_{m_{\text{pre}} \to m})$, where $\delta_{m_{\text{pre}} \to m}$ is the total duration of the eliminated tasks.
+For intra-pod tasks preceding the first inter-pod communication task, we introduce a virtual inter-pod task at $t=0$ and apply the same replacement.
+Let $\mathcal{D}$ denote the edge set of this reduced DAG.
 Accordingly, $C$ can be reformulated as:

-where $\mathcal{E}_{\text{crit}}^{\text{inter-pod}}$ denotes the inter-pod tasks on $\mathcal{E}_{\text{crit}}$.
+where $\mathcal{M}_{\text{crit}}^{\text{inter-pod}}$ denotes the inter-pod tasks on the critical path, and $\mathcal{D}_{\text{crit}} \subseteq \mathcal{D}$ denotes the corresponding adjacent dependency edges on the reduced critical path.
 Eq.~\eqref{Cross_Pod_Dependency_C} provides a reduced-complexity model for LLM training iteration time, which will be implicitly incorporated into the formulation of the MILP in the subsequent section.